Burke-Lauenroth-Lab/workflow_guidelines/README.md

     4. Push/export local <branch> to remote/upstream: `git push origin <branch>`

 3. Work on code
-    * Stage your changes in a snapshot: `git add <file>` or `git add <directory>` or `git add -p`
+    * __Stage__ your changes in a snapshot: `git add <file>` or `git add <directory>` or `git add -p`
     * Navigation
         * Between branches: `git checkout <branch>`
         * Between commits: `git checkout <commit>` # HEAD points to <commit> in a 'detached HEAD' state (i.e., view but do not edit!)
-    * Remove commits from current (private, i.e., not published on remote repository) state of a branch (i.e., re-writing history)
+    * __Remove commits__ from current (private, i.e., not published on remote repository) state of a branch (i.e., re-writing history)
         * From working directory, staged snapshot, and commit history: `git reset --hard HEAD`
         * From staged snapshot and commit history: `git reset --mixed HEAD`
         * From commit history: `git reset --soft HEAD`
-    * Remove commits from current published branch (by creating a new commit, i.e., it does not re-write history): `git revert HEAD`
+    * __Remove commits__ from current published branch (by creating a new commit, i.e., it does not re-write history): `git revert HEAD`
-    * Interruptions to coding: 'stashing' saves uncommitted changes and resets/cleans the working directory, e.g., to switch branches, to pull into a dirty tree, to interrupt the workflow in general.
+    * __Interruptions__ to coding: 'stashing' saves uncommitted changes and resets/cleans the working directory, e.g., to switch branches, to pull into a dirty tree, to interrupt the workflow in general.
 Stashes are handled in the same way as commits by git commands, but they are not linked to a specific branch.
 Stashes are named <stash@{X}> where X is the number on the stack.
 For more details see [here](https://git-scm.com/docs/git-stash) and [here](https://git-scm.com/book/tr/v2/Git-Tools-Stashing-and-Cleaning)
         * Push a new stash onto stack: `git stash` (this will only stash files that are already tracked); to stash also untracked (i.e., new files): `git stash --include-untracked`
         * List stored stashes on stack: `git stash list`
         * Apply a stored stash: `git stash apply` will apply <stash@{0}>; apply stash with number X: `git stash apply stash@{X}`.
 Git gives merge conflict messages if a stash does not apply cleanly.
 Apply a stash and stage files as before: `git stash apply --index`
         * Remove a stash from the stack: `git stash drop stash@{X}`
         * Apply and remove a stash: `git stash pop`
         * Show what applying a stash would add/remove to <branch>: `git diff <branch> stash@{X}`
-    * Text tools compare two files (versions of the same file) and offer the possibility to take over changes from either version to the other version.
-For instance Winmerge or Textwrangler.
-Such functionality can be also very helpful to resolve conflicts during merging/rebasing.
+    * __Resolve merge/rebase conflicts__ (see, e.g., the section 'How To Resolve Conflicts' of [git-merge](https://git-scm.com/docs/git-merge),  [here](https://githowto.com/resolving_conflicts), or [here](https://developer.atlassian.com/blog/2015/12/tips-tools-to-solve-git-conflicts/)): DRS uses a GUI merge tool (TextWrangler or kdiff3) by issuing `git mergetool -t kdiff3`.
+Several other tools are available, see [here](https://www.slant.co/topics/1324/~diff-tools-for-git), [here](https://www.quora.com/What-is-the-best-git-merge-tool-for-The-Mac), and [here](https://developer.atlassian.com/blog/2015/12/tips-tools-to-solve-git-conflicts/) for a comparison and discussion of pros and cons).

-4. Commit to your development branch regularly and use explanatory commit messages in order to create a transparent work history (e.g., to help with debugging; to find specific changes at a later time).
+4. __Commit__ to your development branch regularly and use explanatory commit messages in order to create a transparent work history (e.g., to help with debugging; to find specific changes at a later time).
 Each commit is a separate logical unit of change and is therefore composed of related changes.
     * Check state of staging area: `git status`
     * Commit/save to project history:
         * Commit staged snapshot: `git commit -m "<message>"` # where <message> contains the commit description on the first line (< 50 characters), a blank line, and a detailed description (include keywords to close/fix/resolve issues, e.g., closes #45 will close issue #45 in the repository)